Walmart Inc.

 - General Merchandise: Entertainment (electronics, toys, seasonal, wireless, video games, movies, music, books), Hardlines (automotive, hardware, paint, sporting goods, outdoor living, stationery), Fashion (apparel, shoes, jewelry, accessories), and Home (housewares, small appliances, bed and bath, furniture, home organization, home furnishings, home decor, fabrics, crafts).

-- Health and Wellness: Pharmacy, over-the-counter drugs and other medical products, and optical services.
+- Health and Wellness: Pharmacy, over-the-counter drugs, other medical products, and optical services.

 Walmart International